 Do you offer online classes?
 Yes, the only courses that are online are the General Education courses as part of the Associate Degree programs.
 In regards to any program being offered fully online, no, we do not offer those at this time.

 Do you offer evening or part-time programs?
-Yes, some of our programs do offer evening schedules.
-Depending on what program you are interested in, we encourage you to discuss these options with our Admissions Team.
+Unfortunately, none of our programs offer evening schedules.
 Currently, none of our programs can be completed in a part-time format.

 Can I transfer in my credits?
 Yes.
 Any student with previous college and/or university experience is able to complete an Application for Transfer of Credit form to see what applicable courses can be transferred to your program at Taylor College.
 Please review the college’s Transfer-In Policy.

 Do I need to send Taylor College my transcripts from all schools I have attended?
 Yes, Taylor College requires transcripts from every school you have attended to evaluate them during the admissions process as well as review qualified credits for transfer-in opportunities.